At a glance: Connect AppsFlyer to your integrated partners enabling attribution recording and postbacks.

-When you start working with a new ad network, you set up an account with the new ad network and then configure the ad network in AppsFlyer.
-Doing so enables you to attribute the ad networks installs and to record post-install events.
+When you begin to work with an AppsFlyer partner, first set up an account with the partner, then configure the partner in AppsFlyer.
+Doing so enables you to attribute ad network installs and to record post-install events.

 Integrated partners list

-To open the integrated partners list, in AppsFlyer, go to Configuration > Integrated Partners.
+To view the list of AppsFlyer integrated partners, in AppsFlyer, go to Configuration > Integrated Partners.

 - Free text search